-Last updated on February 17th, 2026 at 06:53 pm
+Last updated on April 16th, 2026 at 06:29 pm

 Are you planning a trip to Croatia and wondering where to stay in Split?

-Known as the gateway to the Dalmatian islands, Split is home to one of Croatia’s most important UNESCO World Heritage Sites and beautiful Rivieras, for these reasons, I’ve stayed in this city more times than any other place in Croatia, and know the areas well!
+Known as the gateway to the Dalmatian islands, Split is home to one of Croatia’s most visited UNESCO World Heritage Sites and beautiful Rivieras, for these reasons, I’ve stayed in this city more times than any other place in Croatia, and know the areas well!

 Quick Picks: Best Hotels In Split Croatia!